gerazov/wpm.nvim/README.md

 ```
 ## Usage

-WPM supports two modes (see [speedtyper.nvim](https://github.com/NStefan002/speedtyper.nvim) for demo videos):
-  - _Countdown_ : type until the time is up.
-  - _Stopwatch_ : type the whole text.

-You can start the selection menu with `WPM` or directly the Countdown mode with `WPMCountdown`, or the Stopwatch with `WPMStopwatch`.
+- You can start the mode selection menu with `WPM` or directly the Countdown mode with `WPMCountdown`, or the Stopwatch with `WPMStopwatch`.

-\* [speedtyper.nvim](https://github.com/NStefan002/speedtyper.nvim) also has a *Rain* game mode.
+- You can exit the run using `<Esc>` in normal mode.
+- You can start again using `<C-Space>` in normal mode.

+## Languages

-**Languages**: the plugin has English built in.
+The plugin has English built in.
 Other languages can be added via custom `txt` files.

 ## Recommended plugins